-However, information about the unique needs and experiences of people with IDD has not yet entered mainstream medical education or practice.
+However, information about the unique needs and experiences of people with IDD has not entered mainstream medical education or practice.
 In my current work as a trainer and consultant, I regularly encounter inaccurate and even discriminatory conceptions among medical professionals regarding individuals with IDD.

-Providing health care for people with intellectual and developmental disabilities requires understanding multiple factors and numerous challenges.
+Providing healthcare for people with intellectual and developmental disabilities requires understanding multiple factors and numerous challenges.
 Some of these are:

-- How the person communicates;
+- How the person communicates

-- How the person’s specific disability or syndrome affects their life and their health;
+- How the person’s specific disability or syndrome affects their life and their health

-- Informed consent and liability;
+- Informed consent and liability

-- External and internal limitations in choice- and decision-making;
+- External and internal limitations in choice- and decision-making

-- Trauma and adverse childhood experiences; and
+- Trauma and adverse childhood experiences

-- What is important to the person in their life.
+- What is important to the person in their life

-It’s important to remember this mantra of the disability community: Behavior is communication.
+It’s important to remember this mantra of the disability community: behavior is communication.

-Many healthcare providers have never been educated on the specific health issues related to the causes of certain disabilities.
+Many healthcare providers have never received education on the specific health issues related to the causes of certain disabilities.
 Getting information from families and the person with the disability often is helpful.
 But when neither the healthcare provider nor supporters have the necessary information, knowing where to go for assistance is vital.
 Genetic testing may unlock a wealth of information about an individual’s disability, co-morbid conditions, and healthcare and support needs.

 In addition, the healthcare provider should be aware of the individual’s trauma history.
-Trauma and adverse childhood experiences are huge issues for people with IDD.
+Trauma and adverse childhood experiences are huge healthcare issues for people with IDD.
 Statistics show that more than 90 percent of this population have experienced trauma, abuse and adverse events in childhood.

-Informed consent and liability play a large role in providing health care for the person with IDD.
+Informed consent and liability play a large role in providing healthcare for the person with IDD.
 We all want to have health and safety on our own terms, and this is often complicated by the fact that many people with IDD have guardians.

 Other pertinent issues include understanding that a person with IDD may have had limited opportunities to make choices throughout their lifetime—either because of their disability or because of the people who have cared for them, or some combination of factors.
 Many people with IDD are taught to say “yes” even when they want to say “no.” The individual also may have little understanding that with choice comes responsibility and/or consequences.